grahamelphick/holiday-weather-planner/README.md

 * The User can choose a location with a free-text input
 * The User can choose specific dates
 * The results contain a link leading directly to the specific webpage
-* Fit App on one screen without scrolling needed
+* Fit the app on one screen without scrolling needed
 * The User can use a filter to narrow the search
-* Results being only displayed when open